 <#Employé> <demeurent> , which is not ambiguous, even though it may look weird that the singular employé is combined with the plural verb demeurent.

-When a word’s function is ambiguous according to ClauseBase’s internal dictionary, ClauseBase will highlight problems in the bottom area of the screen:
+When a word’s function is ambiguous according to ClauseBase’s internal dictionary, ClauseBase will highlight problems in red:

-… following which you can resolve inspect the problem:
+… following which you can resolve inspect the problem, by positioning your cursor on the word in red:

 ClauseBase uses a dictionary with hundreds of thousands of lemmas for each language.
 However, some words will simply not be present in the dictionary.
 For those exceptional situations, you can however, add custom conjugations to a clause.